-The footwear with insulating properties provide limited protection against accidental contact with damaged electrical equipment; therefore each pair must be provided with the following information:
+d) this level of protection may be attributed to:

-- a) the footwear with insulating properties must be worn in case of electric shock hazard, for example when there is damaged equipment; - b) electrically insulating footwear cannot guarantee 100% shock hazard protection; this is why it is essential to take additional steps to avoid this risk.
-These measurements, plus the additional tests listed below, are part of a normal control programme; - c) the electrical resistance of the footwear should satisfy the requirements of the standard EN50321:1999,6.3 throughout the lifetime of the footwear; - d) this level of protection may be attributed to: - I footwear damaged by cuts, abrasions or chemical aggressions requiring regular controls, and may not be used if damaged - II the footwear with classification "I" can absorb humidity if worn for a long time in damp environments and may become conductive - e) if the footwear is worn in areas with soil contaminated for example by chemical substances, one must pay attention when coming into contact with the dangerous areas, since these could damage the electrical properties of the footwear; - f) we suggest checking and testing the insulating properties of the footwear during its use, employing suitable testing means.
+refore each pair must be provided with the following information: a) the footwear with insulating properties must be worn in case of electric shock hazard, for example when there is damaged equipb) electrically insulating footwear cannot guarantee 100% shock hazard protection; this is why it is essential to take additional steps c) the electrical resistance of the footwear should satisfy the requirements of the standard EN50321:1999,6.3 throughout the lifetime and use of electronic devices).
+Dissipative footwear for EPA environments must have an overall resistance of the footwear/floor together with a value of < 1,0 x 109 Ω (61340-5-1 2016).
+Removable inside soles:

-Class 00 500V CA or 750V CC Class 0 1000V CA or 1500V CC
+- I footwear damaged by cuts, abrasions or chemical aggressions requiring regular controls, and may not be used if damaged II - the footwear with classification "I" can absorb humidity if worn for a long time in damp environments and may become conduc- - Class 00 500V CA or 750V CC Class 0 1000V CA or 1500V CC footwear.
+Otherwise, the safety features of the footwear will not be guaranteed.
+Harmlessness: